kddubey/cappr/README.md

 2. Create a new Python 3.8+ environment

-3. Install this package in editable mode, along with development requirements
+3. cd to the repo and install this package in editable mode, along with development requirements

    ```
    python -m pip install -e .[dev]
    ```

-### Run tests
+### Testing

 ```
 pytest